acegal1/UFOs/README.md

 ### Drawback

-- The color/font inside the filter boxes gives you the impression that the data is being filtered already.
+- The font inside the filter boxes gives you the impression that the data is being filtered already.
 - Option to clear the text from search.